 The above examples showed two one-dimensional input variable cases.
 But what if resist thickness and exposure energy were varying independently, but at the same time?
 For such a case, the 1-D analysis method can be easily extended to two dimensions.
 If the two input errors are independent (as is usually the case), their individual 1-D probability functions can be multiplied together to obtain a 2-D probability function.
+It should be noted that this assumption of independence of the input errors is not a requirement, and is used in this paper only for convenience.

-Figure 5 shows such a 2-D input error function assuming both exposure energy and resist thickness errors are normally distributed.
-The PROLITH/2 lithography simulator was used to map out the entire two dimensional process response space, which is also shown in Figure 5.
+Figure 6 shows such a 2-D input error function assuming both exposure energy and resist thickness errors are normally distributed.
+The PROLITH/2 lithography simulator was used to map out the entire two dimensional process response space, which is also shown in Figure 6.
 Note that the two dimensional response is not the product of the two one dimensional responses.
-Careful examination of Figure 5 shows that the swing curve amplitude decreases with increasing exposure dose showing that the two variables are coupled in their impact on CD.
+Careful examination of Figure 6 shows that the swing curve amplitude decreases with increasing exposure dose showing that the two variables are coupled in their impact on CD.
 The calculation of the CD distribution is carried out in the same manner as in the 1-D case using a mean exposure energy as the nominal dose to size with a 3σ of 10%, and a mean resist thickness set at a maximum of the swing curve with a 3σ of half a period.

-Looking at the result (Figure 5), the distribution is skewed due to the swing curve, but is somewhat smoothed out due to the exposure errors.
-One extremely important result is that the mean of the CD distribution is not the nominal CD, even though the nominal CD would occur for the mean of the exposure and resist thickness distributions.
+Looking at the result (Figure 6), the distribution is skewed due to the swing curve, but is somewhat spread out due to the exposure errors.
+One extremely important result is that the mean of the CD distribution is not the nominal CD, even though the nominal CD would occur for the mean of the exposure and resist thickness input distributions.
 The reason for this is the non-linear nature of the process response.